azoth-lang/azoth.language.reference/src/capabilities.md

 ### Owned Capability

 Some types support an additional capability.
 Drop types and struct types support the owned capability.
-The `own` capability indicates that this value is may not be isolated, but the variable binding still has ownership of the value.
+The `own` capability indicates that this value may not be isolated, but the variable binding still has ownership of the value.
 For drop types, this will be used to ensure that the value is dropped before it goes out of scope.
 For struct types, this is used to ensure that references to the struct do not outlive the binding where the struct value is stored.
 For structs, it also